 I used some birch cabinet plywood (stained with a mixture of the last remnants of a few old stain cans found in my grandpas shop) 1/2″ thick, to seal off a section that will use to store my quilts.
 I lined the floor and walls of the storage area with cedar, and in the quilt box I put angled cedar trim to finish it out.

 In these pictures I’m using a big heavy piece of wood to weigh down the cedar until the glue cures.
 I am testing out different finishes to preserve different woods, since I am using a mixture of green and air dried lumber.
 The cedar has two coats of this teak oil.
-The hardwoods have all been coated in a mixture of orange oil and beeswax.
+The hardwoods have all been coated in a mixture of orange oil mineral oil and beeswax.
 I got such a good deal on such pretty wood I decided to go back.
 I arrived around lunchtime and snagged a few more oak and hickory boards.
 When everyone took off I got to talking with the owner, and after finding out about the tiny house project he threw in some beautiful black walnut boards.
-I cannot express how important small sawmills have been in getting beautiful lumber for next to nothing.
-The total cost is still currently under $6,000.
-Wood (including Home Depot framing wood) $300
+I cannot express how important small sawmills have been in getting pretty lumber for next to nothing.
+The total cost is still currently under $5,000.
+Wood total under (including Home Depot framing wood) $300